-Author of Article: Title of Page or Document: Title of Site: Grade The A Cuest Date Document was written: Date you visited the site: 13-5-2016 URL: How to put it all together: (Note: Use punctuation exactly as it is below.
+Author of Article: Walking was Title of Page or Document: North Coast all Indians Title of Site: Grade The A Cuest Date Document was written: Date you visited the site: 13-15-2016 URL: How to put it all together: (Note: Use punctuation exactly as it is below.
 If some of the information is missing, just move on to the next item.
 Remember to indent all lines following the first line.
 Dates are written as day month year (10 Nov.
 2006).
 Last name, First name Initial.
 "Title of the page."
 Title of Entire Site or Larger Work.
-Updated.
+Date Document was written or updated.
 Date of access. <url homepage="" of="">.</url>